Executive Director, Community Associations Institute of Central Arizona

 Why did you decide to run for the Board?

 I ran for the Board of Directors as a way to give back to the community I live in.
 Since I was 19, I've always volunteered in my community.
 I have been a Red Cross volunteer for more than 27 years, teaching CPR (including pets), first aid, lifeguarding and swim-lesson instructor classes.
 I've sat on the boards of my local Kiwanis Clubs in Philadelphia and Billings, Montana.
 In addition, I've volunteered for Best Friends Animal Society, based out of Utah.
 I have been on my condo association board, townhouse board and another HOA board in Phoenix.
 I have chaired an organization that helped establish the first dog park in Maricopa, and I am currently involved with Community of Grace Lutheran Church, working with its after-school tutoring program.
-I also served on our community's Pool Committee for the past four years and the Vistancia Neighborhood Advisory Committee for two years.

 What do you bring to the table as a Board member?